Fun and Challenging Significant Figures Activity for Chemistry

 Make Boring Skill Drills More Fun

 This activity turns something SUPER BORING into something fun – especially if you can award a prize to the winning group (I suggest candy or stickers).
 You may find that a common theme in my classroom is to trick my students into learning by changing worksheets into games.
-I do that quite a bit and the reason I’m able to plan all of these fun activities is because my curriculum is squared away.
-I went through the All Star Planning process and I have never looked back.
-You can learn more about the other games I play in my classroom here.
+You can learn more about the test review games I play in my classroom, and how I make drill skills more fun.

 Scroll to Top